The best life insurance for seniors in June 2023

 • Term life not available through Policygenius

-For seniors with minimal health complications seeking more than $50,000 of whole life coverage, MassMutual is a reputable company that pays higher dividends to its cash value policyholders than most of its competitors.
+For seniors who want more than $50,000 of whole life coverage, MassMutual is a reputable company that pays higher dividends to its policyholders than most of its competitors.

 Whole life insurance is a type of permanent life insurance policy that doesn’t expire.
-It also includes a cash value component separate from the death benefit that grows tax-deferred.
-Because of that, it’s usually five to 15 times more expensive than traditional term life policies.
+It includes a cash value component separate from the death benefit that grows tax-deferred.
+Because of that, it’s much more expensive than traditional term life policies.

 Protective